Canterwood Crest: Characters

-Julia Myer — the second member of 'The Trio'.
-Friendships come second to her, riding being the first.
-Her and Alison are somewhat "sidekicks" of Heather.
+Julia Myer is the second member of the Trio.
+She and Alison are somewhat "sidekicks" to Heather.
 She has a compact bay mare named Trix.
-Julia gets expelled from Canterwood Crest after creating a blog in Scandals, Rumors, Lies after she was not picked for the YENT team.
-Julia dates a boy named Ben.
+Julia gets expelled from Canterwood Crest after creating a blog in Scandals, Rumors, Lies after she was not picked for the YENT.

-Alison Robb — the third member of 'The Trio'.
-She's very quiet, but she observes everyone and everything around her with great detail.
-She and Julia are somewhat "sidekicks" of Heather.
-Alison is a lot kinder to Sasha and her friends than Julia.
-She has a beautiful palomino Arabian horse named Sunstruck.
+Alison Robb is the third member of the Trio.
+She is a quiet observer.
+She and Julia are somewhat "sidekicks" to Heather.
+Alison is kinder to Sasha and her friends than Julia.
+She has a palomino Arabian horse named Sunstruck.

-Jasmine King — a mean girl from another school who Sasha and the Canterwood gang meet at a show.
+Jasmine King is a mean girl from another school who Sasha and the Canterwood gang meet at a show.
 She takes great delight in insulting students from Canterwood Crest.
 She has a horse named Phoenix.
 She will do anything to win, even putting her horse at risk.
-She is introduced in the third book at a Canterwood Crest clinic, making Sasha and the trio miserable.
-Later, Jasmine transfers from Wellington Prep to Canterwood Crest and frames Allison and Julia for cheating.
-Jasmine was taking to Sasha and was telling her about how she just slipped sheets of paper in there desk so that it would look like they were cheating.
-Sasha caught the situation on camera and Jasmine got expelled.
+She later transfers from Wellington Prep to Canterwood Crest and frames Allison and Julia for cheating.
+Jasmine talks to Sasha and tells her about how she just slipped sheets of paper in their desk so that it would look like they were cheating.
+Sasha catches the situation on camera and Jasmine is expelled.

-Jacob Schwartz — a kind, charming, thoughtful boy that Sasha meets at Canterwood Crest.
+Jacob Schwartz is a boy Sasha meets at Canterwood Crest.
 Jacob becomes Sasha's love interest.
-He likes her and ends up sitting right next to her in Mr. Ramirez's class.
 He is afraid of horses.
-Jacob has an on-off relationship with Sasha, but in Unfriendly Competition, begins a permanent relationship with Sasha.
+Jacob has an on-off relationship with Sasha, but in Unfriendly Competition, he begins a permanent relationship with her.

-Eric Rodriguez — another boy Sasha meets.
-They both become good friends, as Eric is a mid-year transfer student.
-Eric has a relationship with Sasha, but they break up in Little White Lies after he sees Jacob kissing Sasha in her dorm.
-They agree to still be friends, and later in the series, Eric helps Jacob in his relationship with Sasha.
-Eric is a rider, but doesn't own a horse, only riding a school one called Luna who is flea-bitten grey.
+Eric Rodriguez is a boy Sasha meets who transferred in the middle of the year.
+He has a relationship with Sasha, but they break up in Little White Lies after he sees Jacob kissing her in her dorm.
+They agree to still be friends, and later in the series, Eric helps Jacob and Sasha in their relationship.
+Eric is a rider but does not own a horse, only riding a school one called Luna who is flea-bitten grey.